balamanoharb/data-structures-in-ruby/README.md

 **Pre Requisite**

 - List must be sorted.
-- Random access must be possible, which means it can only work on array
+- Random access must be possible, which means it can only work on array like structures
 - the elements in array must have comparison logic implemented (<=>)

 **Time Complexity**